Mickey’s Soundsational Parade Disneyland

 The float itself features a whimsical carousel with tuxedoed penguin riders pulled by a red-coated huntsman on a large old-fashioned bicycle.
 There are chimney sweeps on the rooftops of London at the back.
-The Disneyland Pearly Band plays live music like “Step in Time”, “Supercalifragilisticexpialidocious” and “A Spoonful of Sugar”.
+Musical selections include “Step in Time”, “Supercalifragilisticexpialidocious” and “A Spoonful of Sugar”.

 The parade takes about 50 minutes from start to finish – about 20 minutes to pass any particular spot.

 There are good viewing opportunities all along the parade route.
 The terraced area along Small World Way will give you some additional height and it’s often possible to secure a spot there within 10 minutes of the start of the parade.
-Unlike many recent Disney parades this one is continuously moving and does not have any “show” stops, so any spot along the parade route offers the same viewing.
+This parade is continuously moving and does not have any “show” stops, so any spot along the parade route offers the same viewing.